General Observing Tips

 - If you’re using binoculars or a binocular telescope: look up.

 Averted vision is not needed at sidewalk sessions, since the streetlights won’t let anyone dark-adapt.
 It’s also not necessary when looking at show-piece objects from a dark site with a large telescope.
-But averted vision is the way to see the dimmest, most challenging the the most distant objects.
+But averted vision is the way to see the dimmest, most challenging distant objects.
 (For some, if it’s hard to see, it’s way cooler.)
 Many of these objects are not visible at all without averted vision, or a much larger scope.
 It is also useful when looking at bright objects, like star clusters, allowing you to see many more stars, or nebulae, allowing you to see more faint or low-contrast structure.

 Look at the same object in different scopes